markdhooper/rfgrid3d/README.md

 # rfgrid3d
-A 3d implementation of rfgrid using three.js
+a three.js implementation of rfgrid